Unicorns. Trucks. Pink. Blue. Dragons. Science. Trains. Cats. Rainbows. Sparkles.

 With six children between the two of us, two full time jobs - one out-of-the-home and one in-the-home - we realized that making things by hand was unsustainable.
 We began looking into factory production and quickly realized that the start-up capital we needed was beyond what we could finance ourselves.
 We decided to launch a Kickstarter, and on February 3, 2015, Princess Awesome set out to raise $35,000 on the crowdfunding platform.

 After a post from A Mighty Girl helped spread the word about Princess Awesome far and wide, we concluded our campaign on March 4, 2015, having raised over $215,000 - officially making us the highest performing childrenswear Kickstarter ever.

-We completed our first run of factory production in the summer of 2015 and are moving forward with new designs, new dresses, and new awesome clothes for awesome girls.
+We completed our first run of factory production in the summer of 2015 and opened our on-line store in August 2015.

 Over the next three and a half years, we introduced many more themes, styles, and products to the Princess Awesome collection and even heeded the request of many of our customers and brought out adult sizing in skirts, shirts, and dresses.
 By early 2019 we knew we were ready to tackle the other side of the childrens’ clothing department and Boy Wonder was born.

 We ran a crowdfunding campaign to launch Princess Awesome’s little brother brand in April 2019 and launched the joint sibling site in October later that year.